📅 Updated August 2026 🕐 16 min read 🏷️ Breed Guides · Nutrition

 Diet alone is not enough.
 The other critical factor in preventing urate stones is keeping your Dalmatian's urine well-diluted.
 Concentrated urine is where crystals form.
 The more water moving through the kidneys, the harder it is for uric acid to crystallise.

 J, for what it's worth, was not a big water drinker.
 We noticed she'd barely touch her bowl unless she'd been running around.
-This is actually quite common in Dalmatians — and for a breed that really needs to stay well-flushed, a dog that ignores the water bowl is a real concern.
+This is actually quite common in Dalmatians.
+For a breed that really needs to stay well flushed, a dog that ignores the water bowl is a real concern.
 If your Dalmatian is the same way, here's what actually helps:

 How to get a water-reluctant Dalmatian to drink more